JuliaLang/PackageCompilerX.jl/docs/src/devdocs/sysimages_part_1.md

 1. Start Julia with the `--output-o=sys.o custom_sysimage.jl` where
-   `custom_sysimage.jl` is a file that creates the state that we want the sysimage to contain and `sys.o` is the resulting [object file][object-file-url] that we will turn into a sysimage.
+   `custom_sysimage.jl` is a file that creates the state that we want the sysimage to contain and `sys.o` is the resulting [object file](https://en.wikipedia.org/wiki/Object_file) that we will turn into a sysimage.
 2. Create a shared library from the object file by linking it with `libjulia`.
    This is the actual sysimage.
-3. Use the custom sysimage in Julia with the `-Jpath/to/sysimage` flag.
+3. Use the custom sysimage in Julia with the `-Jpath/to/sysimage` (or the longer, more descriptive `--sysimage`) flag.

 ### 1. Creating the object file

-For now, the desire is to put `CSV` in the sysimage (in the same way as the standard library `Dates` is in it).
+For now, the goal is to put `CSV` in the sysimage (in the same way as the standard library `Dates` is in it).
 We therefore initially simply create a file called `custom_sysimage.jl` with the content.